nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ### Implementation of `import_sessionize_data`

-This function is responsible for importing session and speaker data from Sessionize CSV files.
-The function is somewhat complex; multi-speaker sessions, speaker profile data, and session tracks.
+This function imports session and speaker data from Sessionize CSV files.
+The function is complex: multi-speaker sessions, speaker profile data, and session tracks.

 ```
 ⏵ Analyzing Sessionize CSV structure...